raganwald/ristrettolo.gy/README.md

 ristrettolo.gy
 ==============

-This is the source code for the site [ristrettolo.gy].
+This is one of the two repositories responsible for the site [ristrettolo.gy].
 It's a static site hosted on [Github Pages] that is built with [Jekyll].
 Because it uses a custom plugin--the Jekyll Asset Pipeline--to transpile CoffeeScript into JavaScript, building the site is a little more involved than a typical Jekyll-on-Github-Pages site.

 [ristrettolo.gy]: http://ristrettolo.gy
 [Jekyll]: https://github.com/mojombo/jekyll